csshugs/objects.flex-layout/README.md

 #Flex Layout

-Flex layout is a ployfill for and based on the standard inuitcss [layout-object](https://github.com/inuitcss/objects.layout) by [Harry Roberts](https://github.com/csswizardry).
+Flex layout is a polyfill for and based on the standard inuitcss [layout-object](https://github.com/inuitcss/objects.layout) by [Harry Roberts](https://github.com/csswizardry).

 It provides a modifier class to easily get layout-items sharing the same height on each row.